Photo credit: Daniel Lane

 An important fixture of Lutherie from its inception.

-The names of our 2026 Traders will appear here in February 2026
+The confirmed names of our 2026 Traders are:

 If you would like to book a trader’s table, please contact us: admin@lutherieuk.org